agoldst/dfr-browser/README.md

 # A simple topic-model browser

-These files use [d3](http://d3js.org) to provide a way to browse some of a topic model of JSTOR journal articles in a web browser.
-For more information and usage notes, see the main project page at [agoldst.github.io/dfr-browser](http://agoldst.github.io/dfr-browser).
+These files use [d3](http://d3js.org) to provide a way to browse some of a topic model of JSTOR journal articles in a web browser, relying entirely on static html and javascript files.
+For more information, see the main project page at [agoldst.github.io/dfr-browser](http://agoldst.github.io/dfr-browser) and the [working demo](http://agoldst.github.io/dfr-browser/demo), a browser for a 64-topic model of the journal *PMLA*.

 This software is free to use, copy, modify, and distribute under the MIT license (which is to say, please credit me if you do use it).
 This project skews to my needs as a literary scholar and to my amateurishness as a programmer.
 No aspect of this code has been systematically tested.
 Sorry.

+The rest of this file explains how to set up the browser to use with your own topic models.

-## Generating the datafiles
+## Generating the model

-It assumes output files in the formats saved by my topic-modeling scripts in [dfr-analysis](http://github.com/agoldst/dfr-analysis).
-To set up, you will need files with "weighted keys" (i.e. most frequent words in topics) and the document-topic matrix with an additional column of document id's.

-The filenames for the needed data files are stored in the `dfb.files` object (`js/dfb.js`).
-By default, the browser script asks for the files it needs under a folder named `data/`.
-More detail about the entries in `dfb.files` under *More detail about those files* below.

-[dfr-analysis](http://github.com/agoldst/dfr-analysis) supplies functions (in `topics_rmallet.R`) to create data frames which you can save as `keys.csv` and `doc_topics.csv`.

-The model-info file, by default `data/info.json`, must be written by hand.
-You need only:
+### Gather source data: the model and metadata

+You will need the following source data:

+1. A document-topic matrix, in CSV format, with an additional column of document id's that can be matched against JSTOR doc id's.
+Should also have a header row.
+2. A file of the *n* top-weighted words in each topic, in CSV format, with a header row, with rows in the following format: *topic*,*alpha*,*word*,*weight*.
+(Yes, redundantly repeat the topic alpha for each row for a given topic.)
+3. Document metadata (in the format of the files called `citations.CSV` in DfR results).
+4. *Optional*: to display the "scaled" overview of topics, you will also need a CSV file, without a header, with two columns giving x and y coordinates for the topics, in topic order.
+5. Information about the model itself, in JSON format, which you must write by hand.
+Here is a minimal example file:

 ```json
 {